a-ws-m/unlockNN/README.md

 The `dev_environment.yml` contains additional dependencies for development, testing and building documentation.
 It can be installed using `conda env install -f dev_environment.yml`.

+## Documentation

+Full documentation is available for the project [here](https://unlockgnn.readthedocs.io/en/latest/).

 ## License and attribution